 As a bonus, supporting refugee employees will likely benefit other employees, too!
-(For example, some companies have experienced higher employee engagement and increased staff participation).
+(For example, training managers to be more responsive to their refugee employees' potential sensitivities will make them better at managing all of their reports.)

 Structuring teams with refugee and non-refugee employees